Gigi Dolin: Toxic Attraction (2021–2023)

-Face turn (2023–present)
+Various feuds (2023–2025)

 On the February 7, 2023, edition of NXT, during a Ding Dong, Hello! segment hosted by Bayley, Dolin and Jayne appeared to reconcile.
 But Jayne turned on Dolin, hitting Dolin with a "Thirst Kick".
-Jayne then stomped Dolin though the door of the Ding Dong, Hello! set, ending Toxic Attraction and subsequently turning Dolin into a face for the first time in her career.
+Jayne then stomped a sobbing Dolin though the door of the Ding Dong, Hello! set, ending Toxic Attraction.
 Dolin faced Jayne at NXT Roadblock on March 7 with Dolin winning the match.
+The former best friends went on to face each other again on May 2, where Jayne pinned Dolin.
+Their feud finally culminated on the May 30, 2023, edition of NXT where Dolin defeated Jayne in a Weaponized Steel Cage match.